vmtenorio/vue-task-list/README.md

 `;
 ```

-We can see here the structure of the task list we saw earlier in the image of the webpage, as a Bootstrap list-group element (if you don't know Bootstrap, you just need to know that this element is used to easily define a pretty list of elements).
+We can see here the structure of the task list we saw earlier in the image of the webpage, as a Bootstrap list-group class (if you don't know Bootstrap, you just need to know that this class is used to easily define a pretty list of elements).

 Let's focus first on the "Add a new task" and "Submit" buttons.
 Notice the `@click` HTML attribute?
-It is a short form of `v-on:click`, which defines the behaviour when a certain event occurs, in this case, the `click` event.
+It is a short form of `v-on:click`, that defines the behaviour when a certain event occurs, in this case, the `click` event.
 When clicked, they launch the methods defined earlier in the component.

 We can also see an unknown HTML tag: `task-item`.
 It loops over the task list (contained in the `tasks` array, defined in the `data` function) with the `v-for` directive.
-It also contains several handlers for some events, that just update the value of the property of each task to the content of some variable `event`.
-As you may have already guessed, this `task-item` is another component, a child component.
+This directive creates a different task-item for each element in the tasks array, and it also has the advantage of being dynamically updated.
+Also inside this task-item, there are several handlers for some events (preceded by '@'), that just update the value of the property of each task to the content of some variable `event`.
+As you may have already guessed, this `task-item` is another Vue component, a child component.

 ### The child component: task-item